CEO & Founder

 Consultant & Facilitator

-Willie is a facilitator and consultant at ReadySet, and a serial entrepreneur.
-A technologist by trade, Willie now spends most of his time at the intersection of event production, behavior change, and leadership development.
+Willie Jackson is a speaker, consultant, and facilitator.
+A technologist by trade, Willie now makes waves at the intersection of event production, behavior change, and leadership development.
 He’s the founder of an online magazine for black men called Abernathy, and an advisor to authors, startups, and executives across a range of industries.
-Prior to his current work, Willie served as Technical Lead of Seth Godin's altMBA program, an intensive, 4-week online workshop for high-performing individuals who want to level up and lead.
-In his spare time, he enjoys producing and hosting events and dinners.
-A graduate of Florida State University (Information Technology), Willie resides in Oakland, California.
+Prior to his current work, Willie served as Technical Lead of Seth Godin’s altMBA program, an intensive, 4-week online workshop for high-performing individuals who want to level up and lead.
+A graduate of Florida State University (Information Technology), Willie splits his time between Oakland, California and New York City.

 Chief Operating Officer

 Rachel is passionate about helping people do their work even better.
 She is outgoing Vice President of People Operations (HR) of Tom Steyer entities including NextGen America, which runs the largest democratic SuperPac in the U.S. In that role, Rachel scaled the organization from 20 to nearly 1000 employees.
 Prior to her work at NextGen America, Rachel worked at Outbrain, where she led organizational development and grew the company from 90 to 500 staff.
 Rachel has trained hundreds of people and organizations in leadership and employee development skills on topics ranging from management workshops for new leaders to active listening and effective interviewing.
 Previous to her people ops work, Rachel was the Executive Director of a Vancouver municipal political party and was the youngest person in Canadian history to run a major city election campaign.
 She holds an MS in Organizational Change from the New School for Public Engagement and an honors BA from McGill University.
 On weekends, Rachel teaches full force self defense and personal boundary setting for Impact Bay Area.